Quentin Collins: Quentin II

 Quentin soon discovered that the price Count Petofi expected to be paid was his now immortal body.
 Count Petofi wanted to escape the gypsies, who wanted his powerful hand for themselves.
-Petofi used his powers to swap bodies with Quentin.
-Using Barnabas Collins' method of time travel, the I Ching wands, Petofi travelled 70 years into the future.
+Having discovered that the immortal Quentin was still alive in 1969, the year Barnabas had come from, Petofi used his powers to swap bodies with Quentin.
+Using Barnabas Collins' method of time travel, the I Ching wands, Petofi traveled 70 years into the future.
 In Quentin's body he would be forever young, and free from any threat from his gypsy enemies.
 However, something went wrong with Petofi's spell.
 The powers returned to the hand in his old body.
 Quentin used the powers of the hand to reverse the body swap.
 Before Petofi could swap bodies again, Quentin left Collinsport.
 Petofi apparently died in a fire at Tate's studio before he could possess Barnabas Collins' body, who he realized also existed in the future.

 Quentin was still alive and wandering the streets of Collinsport by the year 1969.
 An amnesiac calling himself Grant Douglas (whose initials, G.D., were reversed from those of Dorian Gray), he reunited with Barnabas and soon regained his true memories.
-He worked closely alongside Barnabas and his trusted companion Dr. Julia Hoffman (Grayson Hall), and aided them against the likes of Angelique and the Cult of the Leviathans.
+He worked closely alongside Barnabas and his trusted companion Dr. Julia Hoffman (Grayson Hall) and aided them against the likes of Angelique and the cult of the Leviathans.

-During this time, Quentin discovered that his lycanthropy had passed along his family line, affecting his descendant Chris Jennings (Chris' twin brother, Tom, ironically enough became a vampire).
+During this time, Quentin discovered that his werewolf curse had indeed passed down along his family line, affecting his great-grandson Chris Jennings.
+(Chris's brother Tom [also played by Don Briscoe] became a vampire for unrelated reasons.)

 Night of Dark Shadows

 In 1971, Metro-Goldwyn-Mayer released Night of Dark Shadows, a sequel to the 1970 film House of Dark Shadows.
-Although both films presumably share continuity with one another, they exist independently of the television series.
+Although both films presumably share continuity with each other, they exist independently of the television series.
 Once again, David Selby resumed the role of Quentin Collins as well as that of his character's ancestor, Charles Collins.
 In Night of Dark Shadows, Quentin Collins is an artist who inherits Collinwood after the passing of the last remaining family member, Elizabeth Collins Stoddard (Joan Bennett).

-Along with his wife Tracy (Kate Jackson), Quentin becomes the victim of Angelique Collins (Lara Parker) – a witch who died over a century ago.
-Angelique's spirit operates in tandem with that of her 19th century lover, Charles Collins and slowly subverts Quentin's will.
+Along with his wife, Tracy (Kate Jackson), Quentin becomes the victim of Angelique Collins (Lara Parker), a witch who was hanged more than a century before.
+Angelique's spirit operates in tandem with that of her nineteenth-century lover, Charles Collins, and slowly subverts Quentin's will.
 Before long, Quentin's soul is consumed by the evil of Charles Collins and he begins stalking Tracy and friends Alex (John Karlen) and Claire Jenkins (Nancy Barrett).